NZDF plane that Jacinda Ardern used to travel to Australia breaks down

 Jacinda Ardern was meant to fly back to New Zealand tonight, but issues with the aircraft have kept it grounded.

-It is unclear at this stage if Ardern will be flying to New Zealand commercially, or remaining in the city.
+It is unclear at this stage if Ardern will be flying to New Zealand commercially, or remaining in Australia.

 Details around why the plane is grounded are unknown at this stage.